-We have audited the financial statements of HABIB BANK LIMITED (MAURITIUS BRANCH) (the Bank), which comprise the statement of financial position as at 31 December 2022, and the statement of profit or loss and other comprehensive income, statement of changes in equity and statement of cash flows for the year then ended, and the notes to the financial statements, including a summary of significant accounting policies, as set out on pages 47 to 124.
+We have audited the financial statements of Habib Bank Limited (Mauritius Branch) (the Bank), which comprise the statement of financial position as at 31 December 2023 and the statement of profit or loss and other comprehensive income, statement of changes in equity and statement of cash flows for the year then ended, and the notes to the financial statements, including material accounting policy information, as set out on pages 47 to 125.

-In our opinion, these financial statements give a true and fair view of the financial position of HABIB BANK LIMITED (MAURITIUS BRANCH) as at 31 December 2022, and of its financial performance and cash flows for the year then ended in accordance with IFRS Standards as issued by the International Accounting Standards Board and in compliance with the requirements of the Mauritius Companies Act, Banking Act 2004 and Financial Reporting Act 2004.
+In our opinion, the accompanying financial statements give a true and fair view of the financial position of Habib Bank Limited (Mauritius Branch) as at 31 December 2023, and of its financial performance and cash flows for the year then ended in accordance with IFRS Accounting Standards as issued by the International Accounting Standards Board (IFRS Accounting Standards) and in compliance with the requirements of the Mauritius Companies Act, Banking Act and Financial Reporting Act.